 Disclaimer: This content is for informational purposes only and does not constitute medical advice.
 Consult a qualified healthcare professional before beginning any exercise program.
 Stop immediately if you experience pain.

-Millions of people want to get fit but believe they cannot without access to a gym or equipment.
-This belief is one of the most persistent and consequential myths in fitness culture, and it is not supported by the evidence.
+Millions of people want to get fit but believe they cannot without access to a gym or specialized equipment.
+This belief is one of the most persistent and consequential myths in fitness culture, actively sold by gym marketing, supplement companies, and the aesthetic conventions of fitness media, and it is not supported by the scientific evidence when examined honestly.
+The result is a significant barrier for people who cannot afford memberships, live too far from facilities, travel frequently, or simply prefer training at home for reasons of privacy, schedule, or parenting.

 According to WHO guidelines (Bull et al., 2020), the primary driver of health benefits from physical activity is reaching weekly volume thresholds, not the type of equipment used to reach them (PMID 33239350).
-Your own bodyweight is a legitimate and scientifically valid resistance tool.
+Milanovic et al. (2016) documented that bodyweight and home-compatible HIIT protocols produce VO2max improvements equivalent to gym-based continuous training when intensity is matched (PMID 26243014).
+Your own bodyweight is a legitimate, scientifically valid resistance tool, and the research base supporting it has deepened considerably over the last decade.

-This guide covers the full science of equipment-free training: how to apply progressive overload without weights, how to target every major muscle group, and how to build a complete 12-week program using nothing but your body and a small amount of floor space.
+This guide covers the full science of equipment-free training: how to apply progressive overload without weights, how to target every major muscle group, how to structure cardio without machines, how nutrition interacts with bodyweight training, and how to build a complete 12-week program using nothing but your body and a small amount of floor space.
+It also addresses the honest limitations, so you can make an informed decision about whether bodyweight training is right for your specific goals.

 The Truth About Equipment-Free Fitness